-WEDNESDAY FEB 12
+WEDNESDAY FEB^Y. 12.

-The declaration of Cong^s as to Gen^l Funds, Passed of Jany. the 29, as appears on the Journals; 1 & Congress resolved itself into a Com^c of the whole in order to consider the funds to be adopted and recommended to the States.
+The declaration of Cong^s as to Gen^l Funds, Passed of Jany. the 29, as appears on the Journals; 1 & Congress resolved itself into a Com^e of the whole in order to consider the funds to be adopted and recommended to the States.
 On motion of Mr. Mifflin the impost of 5 Per C^t was taken into consideration.
-As it seemed to be the general opinion that some variations from the form in which it had been first recomended w^d be necessary for reconciling the objecting States to it, it was proposed that the sense of the Com^c should be taken on that head.
+As it seemed to be the general opinion that some variations from the form in which it had been first recomended w^d be necessary for reconciling the objecting States to it, it was proposed that the sense of the Com^e should be taken on that head.
 The following questions were accordingly propounded:

 Que 1.
-Is it expedient to alter the impost as recommended on the ---- day of ----, 1781?
+Is it expedient to alter the impost as recommended on the - day of -, 1781?

-Mr. Lee said the States particularly Virg w^d never concur in the measure unless the term of years were limited, the collection left to the States, & the appropriation annually laid before y.
+Mr. Lee said the States particularly $Virg^a$. w^d never concur in the measure unless the term of years were limited, the collection left to the States, & the appropriation annually laid before y^m .